-2.5.3.6 Historic and Cultural Resources
+8.6.3.6 Historic and Cultural Resources

-No documented archaeological sites or historic properties are on or near the proposed construction site.
+The proposed connecting track would not impact the former T&OC passenger station.
+The former T&OC freight house would be demolished to make way for the new NS connection right-of-way.
+No other documented archaeological sites or historic properties are on or near the proposed construction site.
 However, the potential for undocumented archaeological sites or historic properties has not been dismissed.
-NS has begun consultations with the Illinois SHPO regarding the proposed site.
-NS will continue consultations with the Illinois SHPO until the Section 106 process is complete.
+Consultations with the Ohio SHPO will continue until the Section 106 process is complete to protect potential, known (the T&OC freight house) and undocumented historic and archaeological resources.

-2.5.3.7 Transportation and Safety
+8.6.3.7 Transportation and Safety

-The proposed rail line connection would require no new at-grade crossings or additional warning signals.
-Therefore, no vehicle delays, disruptions or increased potential for train/vehicle accidents would result from the proposed construction.
-Short-term disruptions to local traffic during construction activities are not anticipated because the nearest at-grade crossing is 0.5 miles from the construction site.
-The connection would improve train movement, thereby enhancing the efficiency of the expanded NS rail operations in the a-ea.
+The proposed rail line connection would require two new at-grade crossings and associated warning signals.
+Vehicle delays, disruptions and additional opportunities for train/vehicle accidents would result from construction and operation of the proposed connection.
+These would be minimized by the installation of appropriate warning signals and the low level of both vehicle and train traffic.
+Short-term delays and disruptions of local traffic could occur during the construction period.
+The connection would improve train movement, thereby enhancing the efficiency of NS rail operations in the area.